Bellinger River snapping turtle: Etymology

 The specific name, georgesi, is in honour of Australian herpetologist Arthur Georges.

 Geographic range

-Myuchelys georgesi is found in the Bellinger River and its tributaries, mid-eastern New South Wales, Australia.
+M. georgesi is found in the Bellinger River and its tributaries, mid-eastern New South Wales, Australia.

 Habitat

 The preferred habitat of M. georgesi is the deeper pools of the clear-water upstream reaches of the river, where the water flows continuously in most months over a bedrock basement and a boulder, pebble and gravel bed.
 The species takes advantage of the highly oxygenated water with low particulate load by supplementing its oxygen uptake through cloacal breathing.

 Diet

 M. georgesi is essentially an omnivore, with tendencies leaning toward carnivory.
-A high proportion of their food comes from benthic macro-invertebrate communities that are relatively sedentary and live in immediate association with the substratum, but with some terrestrial fruit and aquatic vegetation eaten.
+A high proportion of its food comes from benthic macro-invertebrate communities that are relatively sedentary and live in immediate association with the substratum, but with some terrestrial fruit and aquatic vegetation eaten.

 Reproduction

 M. georgesi nests from October to December, laying 10-15 oblong white hard-shelled eggs.